 The owner is Eduardo and he goes fishing regularly to make sure he has fresh fish for his restaurant.
 The service is friendly and the head waiter not only speaks Italian, which is handy if you do not speak Italian.
 We had tegamaccio, a fish soup with eel from the lake, pasta with a ragout from fish and our guests preferred the fried persico (perch).
 As always, it was all of good quality.

-The island itself is not big, in an hour at the most you’ve walked around.
+The island Isola Maggiore is not big, in an hour at the most you’ve walked around.
 There is a handful of people living on the island and some of the women you may encounter making Irish lace, an embroidery specialty that was introduced here by the wife of the senator Guglielmo who bought the castle on the island around 1900.

-At the other side of the island there is a weather beaten wooden statue of Sain Francis who is said to have lived on the island during the lent period in the year 1211.
+On the other side of Isola Maggiore there is a weather-beaten wooden statue of Saint Francis who is said to have lived on the island during the lent period in the year 1211.
 Supposedly he was alone with the animals on the island, which is rather unlikely since the island is very small and at the time there were many more people living there.

-The church has beautiful bright blu fresco’s, but apart from that it has been robbed from its treasures.
-From the inner court of the castle she would also show you the private theatre where there still was an old wooden piano.
-Unfortunately the castle was bought by some real estate developers who went bankrupt.
+The church has beautiful bright blu frescos, but apart from that, it has been robbed of its treasures.
+From the inner court of the castle, she would also show you the private theatre where there still was an old wooden piano.
+Unfortunately, the castle was bought by some real estate developers who went bankrupt.
 Nowadays the castle is completely closed off and falling into ruins.
 One can only see it from the lake.